Harry book ‘accuses William of attacking him in row over Meghan’

 Asked how William might respond, Harry replies: “He would probably say all sorts of different things.”

-Harry also ambiguous on whether he will attend his father’s coronation in May.
-“There’s a lot that can happen between now and then,” he said.
-“But, the door is always open.
+Harry is also ambiguous on whether he will attend his father’s coronation in May.
+“There’s a lot that can happen between now and then,” he says in the trailer.
+“But the door is always open.
 The ball is in their court.
-There’s a lot to be discussed and I really hope that they’re willing to sit down and talk about it.”
+There’s a lot to be discussed, and I really hope that they’re willing to sit down and talk about it.”

 Join our commenting forum